 Skillet with lid

 Try using orange juice or low-sodium soy sauce and white or brown sugar and sesame oil instead of olive oil and increase or decrease the amount of garlic according to your taste.

 Do not reuse beef marinade as a basting sauce.
-If you want to baste your ribs with marinade sauce, make a new batch to use while grilling.
+If you want to baste your ribs with marinade sauce, make a new batch to use while you're grilling.

 Use a meat thermometer to check that the internal temperature is at least 145 degrees Fahrenheit to help prevent foodborne illness, as advised by the USDA Food Safety and Inspection Service.